The new year is always a period of reflection, goal setting and looking ahead at the things we’d like to achieve over the next 12 months.

 Email email@example.com or Register online via the Living Wage Foundation Website.

-If you have any questions or want to find out more about how we can help you to achieve your wider goals and objective in 2021, please email firstname.lastname@example.org
+If you have any questions or want to find out more about how we can help you to achieve your wider goals and objectives, please email firstname.lastname@example.org